braydonf/gpk/README.md

 necessary to update the `package.json` specification before installing.

-#### Commit dependencies
+#### Committing dependencies

-It is recommend to commit dependencies into the Git repository, this provides the following benefits:
+It is recommended to commit dependencies into the Git repository, this provides the following benefits:
 - Guarantee of availability of dependencies.
 It adds a mirror of the remote code, and thus a guarantee that the exact dependency is available